top of page

 On the Climbing Wall

-You may be questioning how one therapy can treat such a diverse range of symptoms.
-The answer lies in the fact some people's central nervous systems have not been able to fully mature.
-When the foundation is weak all sorts of symptoms may occur as further stress is put upon the system.
-We can detect this immaturity by testing for the presence of primitive reflexes, which are our original tools for learning to inhabit our body, where they begin life from just 9 weeks in utero.
-These tools are the rudimentary training using movement to develop the nervous system.
-They teach us many fundamental lessons but once learned they should make way for the postural reflexes and if this does not happen the central nervous system(the gateway for fluent communication between body and brain), will not be matured enough to handle the workload.
-The above symptoms are examples of signs that miscommunication is happening between different parts of the body.
+You may wonder how a single therapy can treat such a wide range of symptoms.
+The answer lies in the fact that some people's central nervous systems have not fully matured.
+When the foundation is weak, various symptoms may emerge as further stress is placed on the system.
+We can identify this immaturity by testing for the presence of primitive reflexes, which develop as early as 9 weeks in utero.
+These reflexes serve as rudimentary tools for learning to inhabit our bodies, utilizing movement to develop the nervous system.
+They teach us fundamental lessons but should inhibit and allow adult postural reflexes to come through.
+If this transition does not occur, the central nervous system—the gateway for fluent communication between the body and brain—will not be mature enough to handle the workload.
+The previously mentioned symptoms are examples of miscommunication between different body parts.

-Neuro-developmental therapy is a non-invasive, drug-free neural stimulation programme (carried out at home) that combines tactile skin stimulation with physical exercises and is designed to inhibit any residual primitive reflexes.
-This enables the brain to have a second chance to develop.
+Neuro-developmental therapy is a non-invasive, drug-free neural stimulation programme that can be carried out at home.
+It combines tactile skin stimulation with physical exercises designed to inhibit residual primitive reflexes, giving the brain a second chance to develop.

-Through this process it has been shown that anxiety can be greatly reduced, learning can be easier, and emotions better managed.
-It can also help to promote more age and socially appropriate behaviour as well as further developing motor control and good coordination.
-The therapy addresses the immaturity of the psyche as well as physical coordination because neuro-developmental delay can impact all 3 bodies; physical, emotional and mental.
+Through this process, it has been shown that anxiety can be significantly reduced, learning can become easier, and emotions can be better managed.
+It can also promote age-appropriate behavior, enhance motor control, and improve coordination.
+The therapy addresses the immaturity of both physical coordination and the psyche, as neuro-developmental delay can affect all three aspects of the self: physical, emotional, and mental.

-The children and adults that have gone through the programme tend to develop greater confidence and a stronger sense of ‘self’, enabling them to see their inherent capacity.
+Children and adults who undergo this therapy tend to develop greater confidence and a stronger sense of self, enabling them to recognize their inherent potential.

 reflexes